adiastra/Laser-Projector-Controller/README.md

 The code does the following.

-IF the SHUTTER signal is OPEN (+5v) AND the INTERLOCK is a COMPLETE CIRCUIT, only then will a relay close providing power to the laser(s). (after a 5 second delay)
+IF the SHUTTER signal is OPEN (+5v) AND the INTERLOCK is a COMPLETE CIRCUIT, only then will a relay close providing power to the laser(s).

 If at any point either of these states changes (shutter closes or interlock is broken) the relay immediately opens (its default un-powered state) and the lasers power is interrupted.

-If laser power is interrupted there is a 5 second delay before you can turn the power to the lasers back on and the interlock and shutter have to be in the proper states or they will remain off.
+If "shutter" is closed there is a delay before you can turn the power to the lasers back on and the interlock and shutter have to be in the proper states or they will remain off.

+If the interlock fails, the :shutter: is closed and remains closed until the interlock issue has been reolved and a safety delay has expired.

-The current state of the laser power is printed to serial if you want to monitor the state.
+Information is printed to serial regarding the state of the system.

 *For safety the GALVO power should NEVER be interrupted*